zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-upgrade/em-fleet-maintenance-upgrade.md

 ## Acknowledgements
 * **Author** - Shefali Bhargava, Oracle Enterprise Manager Product Management
 * **Adapted for Cloud by** -  Rene Fontcha, Oracle Enterprise Manager Sales Engineering
-* **Last Updated By/Date** - Rene Fontcha, July 2020
+* **Last Updated By/Date** - Kay Malcolm, August 2020

-See an issue?
-Please open up a request [here](https://github.com/oracle/learning-library/issues).
+## See an issue?
+Please submit feedback using this [form](https://apexapps.oracle.com/pls/apex/f?p=133:1:::::P1_FEEDBACK:1).
+Please include the *workshop name*, *lab* and *STEP* in your request.
+If you don't see the workshop name listed, please enter it manually.
+If you would like for us to follow up with you, enter your email in the *Feedback Comments* section.
 Please include the workshop name and lab in your request.